-So what are design controls?
+So, what are design controls?
 Design controls are a way to ensure that your organization develops a medical device that is safe.
 In essence, design controls are proof that you have designed a safe product that meets user needs and requirements.
-“Design Controls” is a FDA term and defined in FDA 21 CFR 820.30.
+“Design Controls” is an FDA term and defined in FDA 21 CFR 820.30.
 The Design Control requirements for the ISO 13485:2016 standard are similar to that of the FDA.
 When you compare the two requirements, the ISO 13485 standard refers to design control section as 7.3 Design and Development.

 The FDA states “Each manufacturer shall establish and maintain a DHF for each type of device.
 The DHF shall contain or reference the records necessary to demonstrate that the design was developed in accordance with the approved design plans and the requirements of this part.”